-By repeating this experiment, we uncover that the three-staged behavior can be repeatedly observed after leaving both VMs idle for a long period of time (e.g., one hour).
-Therefore, we believe that the cause of this behavior can be explained by scheduler preemption [29] as discussed in [30].
-During the initial transmissions, the virtual processors of VMs at both the sender and receiver sides have high scheduling priorities, and thus they are very likely to be executed in parallel, resulting in a very high channel performance.
-Then, the sender VM's virtual processor consumes all its scheduling credits and is throttled back by the Xen scheduler, causing the channel performance to degrade.
-Soon after that, the receiver VM's virtual processor also uses up its scheduling credits.
-Since both the sender and receiver are throttled back, their communication is heavily interrupted.
-This "offensive" scheduling pattern subjects the communication channel to heavy random erasures beyond the correction capability of the FEC mechanism.
+By repeating this experiment, we uncover that the threestaged behavior can be repeatedly observed after leaving both VMs idle for a long period of time (e.g., 20 minutes to one hour).
+We believe, according to the Amazon EC2 documentation [34], the cause of this behavior can be explained by the CPU level limiting for micro instance VMs.
+During our initial transmissions, both the sender and receiver VMs are allowed to run at full speed, and thus they are very likely to execute in parallel, resulting in good channel performance.
+And then, either the sender VM or receiver VM depletes its allotted processor resource, and is throttled back, causing the channel performance to degrade.
+Soon after that, the other VM also consumes its quota and is throttled back.
+As a result, the communication channel is heavily interrupted due to this "unfriendly" scheduling pattern, which injects errors and random erasure beyond the correction capability of the FEC mechanism.

-Fortunately, our communication protocol is designed to handle very unreliable channels.
-We adapt to the scheduler preemption by tuning two parameters to be more "defensive".
+Because our communication protocol is designed to handle very unreliable channels, we further investigate how to maintain covert channel reliability when one or both parties are being throttled back.
+We are able to find a working solution by tuning only two parameters.
 First, we increase the ratio of parity bits to 4 parity symbols per 2 data bytes.
 Although it reduces transmission efficiency by 11.1%, the error correction capability of our FEC is increased by 33.3%.
 Second, we reduce the transmission symbol rate by about 20%.
 By lengthening the duration of the receiving confirmation, we effectively increase the probability of discovering scheduling interruptions.
-After the parameter adjustment, we can achieve a transmission rate of 107.9 ± 39.9 bps, with an error rate of 0.75%, even under scheduler preemption.
+After the parameter adjustments, we are able to achieve a transmission rate of $107.9 \pm 39.9$ bps, with an error rate of 0.75%, even through periods in which both the sender and the receivers are throttled back.